Enough talk about books. Today I will debase myself.

 Here I am, post-call from a night in the pediatric ICU, trudging to my weekly afternoon clinic.
 Tired, showerless, and still in scrubs, I whip out my happy face and greet my first patient, a five-year-old girl with a painful ear.
 After conducting the history, I smile and wheel my stool closer to the child, now perched upon her mother’s lap.
 As I lean in to auscultate her lungs, she turns to her mother and shouts, “Pew, Mommy, she stinks!”

 Yeah?
-Well, you try smelling fresh and breezy after an adrenalin-fueled thirty hours in the PICU, Little Miss Antiperspirant!
+Well, you try smelling fresh and breezy after an adrenaline-fueled thirty hours in the PICU, Little Miss Antiperspirant!

 2. The Bad